 Under certain circumstances, you can still ask USCIS to make a decision on your naturalization application as soon as possible ("expedite" your processing), however.
 USCIS might agree to move your application to the front of the line for the reasons described in this article.

 In this situation, you will need to tell USCIS that your SSI benefits are about to expire so it knows that it should expedite processing of your application.
-You can do this in person by making an InfoPass appointment, or by writing to your local USCIS field office.
+You can do this by getting in touch with the USCIS Contact Center (which might make an appointment for you to visit a local USCIS office) or by writing to your local USCIS field office.